-The main vehicle in which Leading Practice Sites (LPs) communicate their experiences with stakeholders is through the 340B Peer-to-Peer webinar series.
-Peer-to-Peer webinars are held twice each month on the second and last Wednesdays unless otherwise specified.
-Peer Mentors from the recognized LPs present on timely topics in an interactive format available to all 340B stakeholders.
+The main vehicle in which Leading Practice Sites (LPS) communicate their experiences with stakeholders is through the 340B Peer-to-Peer webinar series.
+Peer-to-Peer webinars are held at least once a month unless otherwise specified.
+Peer Mentors from the recognized LPS present on timely topics in an interactive format available to all 340B stakeholders.
+Register for upcoming webinars and view past recordings.

-All leading practice sites are 340B-covered entities and are selected because of their attention to 340B program compliance and exemplary performance in five areas of practice: access to affordable medications, efficient business practices, outcomes-driven pharmaceutical care, quality assurance, and program integrity.
+All Leading Practice Sites are 340B-covered entities and are selected because of their attention to 340B Program compliance and exemplary performance in the following areas of practice: program integrity, access to affordable medications, efficient business practices, quality assurance, comprehensive services, and compliant contract pharmacy.

 340B participating entities selected to become Peer-to-Peer leading practice sites will receive: